Protein phosphorylation: History

-In 1906, Phoebus Levene at the Rockefeller Institute for Medical Research identified phosphate in the protein vitellin (phosvitin) and by 1933 had detected phosphoserine in casein, with Fritz Lipmann.
-However, it took another 20 years before Eugene P. Kennedy described the first "enzymatic phosphorylation of proteins".
+Protein rich in phosphate was discovered early on.
+In 1906, Levene and Alsberg studied cleavage products of yolk vitellin, and showed that a phosphorus-rich proteinaceous fraction could be obtained from it.
+In 1933, Fritz Lipmann detected phosphoserine in casein.
+In 1948, a particularly phosphate-rich protein was isolated from yolk, and it was named phosvitin.

+Phosphorylase enzymes were discovered later.
 The first phosphorylase enzyme was discovered by Carl and Gerty Cori in the late 1930s.
 Carl and Gerty Cori found two forms of glycogen phosphorylase which they named A and B but did not correctly understand the mechanism of the B form to A form conversion.
+In 1954, another enzyme was discovered, which transfers phosphate from ATP onto a protein.
+Its physiological function was still not known.

-The interconversion of phosphorylase b to phosphorylase a was later described by Edmond Fischer and Edwin Krebs, as well as, Wosilait and Sutherland, involving a phosphorylation/dephosphorylation mechanism.
-It was found that an enzyme, named phosphorylase kinase and Mg-ATP were required to phosphorylate glycogen phosphorylase by assisting in the transfer of the γ-phosphoryl group of ATP to a serine residue on phosphorylase b.
+Glycogen phosphorylation was better understood later.
+The interconversion of phosphorylase b to phosphorylase a was described by Edmond Fischer and Edwin Krebs involving a phosphorylation/dephosphorylation mechanism.
+It was found that an enzyme named phosphorylase kinase and Mg-ATP were required to phosphorylate glycogen phosphorylase by assisting in the transfer of the γ-phosphoryl group of ATP to a serine residue on phosphorylase b.
 Protein phosphatase 1 is able to catalyze the dephosphorylation of phosphorylated enzymes by removing the phosphate group.

+Sutherland and Coris discovered epinephrine acts by activating phosphorylase, which leads to the formation of glucose from glycogen.
+Sutherland then studied the mechanism and foundthat the increased formation of phosphorylase in liver was mediated by a certain substance, later named cAMP.

-Earl Sutherland explained in 1950, that the activity of phosphorylase was increased and thus glycogenolysis stimulated when liver slices were incubated with adrenalin and glucagon.
-Phosphorylation was considered a specific control mechanism for one metabolic pathway until the 1970s, when Lester Reed discovered that mitochondrial pyruvate dehydrogenase complex was inactivated by phosphorylation.
-Also in the 1970s, the term multisite phosphorylation was coined in response to the discovery of proteins that are phosphorylated on two or more residues by two or more kinases.
+At the time, this was the only known physiological function of enzymatic phosphorylation, as a physiological control mechanism for one metabolic pathway, until 1969, when it was discovered that mitochondrial pyruvate dehydrogenase complex was inactivated by phosphorylation.
+Also in the 1970s, the term multisite phosphorylation was coined, to describe the new discovery that some proteins are phosphorylated on two or more residues by two or more kinases.

 In 1975, it was shown that cAMP-dependent proteins kinases phosphorylate serine residues on specific amino acid sequence motifs.
 Ray Erikson discovered that v-Src was a kinase and Tony Hunter found that v-Src phosphorylated tyrosine residues on proteins in the 1970s.

 In the early 1980, the amino-acid sequence of the first protein kinase was determined which helped geneticists understand the functions of regulatory genes.
 In the late 1980s and early 1990s, the first protein tyrosine phosphatase (PTP1B) was purified and the discovery, as well as, cloning of JAK kinases was accomplished which led to many in the scientific community to name the 1990s as the decade of protein kinase cascades.
 Edmond Fischer and Edwin Krebs were awarded the Nobel prize in 1992 "for their discoveries concerning reversible protein phosphorylation as a biological regulatory mechanism".